 During pregnancy, many women have lots of questions and queries.
 Some of them we ask our moms, our aunts, our friends, our colleagues, while some of us go to Facebook to seek answers.
-But, when does it become obvious that you need to stop ‘consulting’ non-medics and immediately call your doctor or midwife, or visit the health center?
+But, when should you stop ‘consulting’ non-medics and immediately make a visit to the hospital?

 Dr. Stephen Mutiso, a consultant obstetrician/gynaecologist at KNH is our guest writer today and he lets us in on the warning signs –when a pregnant woman should seek a medic’s opinion as soon as possible.

 *Antenatal care entails monthly visits to the clinic till 28 weeks gestation, then visits every two weeks till 36 weeks, and thereafter weekly visits till delivery –for those progressing well.
 However, sometimes there is variation from this schedule, and this depends on the needs of the expectant mother.

 Sometimes, certain situations make it necessary for a pregnant woman to get in touch with her medic on an urgent basis before the next visit.
 This is especially when certain complications develop or danger signs are noted.